guertinlab/fqComplexity/README.md

 The input FASTQ file should already have its adapters removed.

-The `complexity_pro.R` script is within this repository
+The `complexity_pro.R` script is within this repository.

+Navigate to the directory containg `fqComplexity` and change modifications with:

+`chmox +x fqComplexity`

 Prior to running `fqComplexity`, you need to install the following dependencies and move to $PATH: